 ¼ cup of melted butter

-2. Dump in all the dry ingredients.
+2. Measure carefully and then dump in all the dry ingredients.

-4. Add the egg and melt butter.
+4. Add the egg and then melted butter.

 5. Stir until all the ingredients are moist.